curlsloth/NYU-HPC-4-newbies/README.md

 However, if you want to further modify the image, you have to change it into `:rw`.

-## 5. Quickly access my singularity image and conda environment ##
+## 5. Quick access using `.bash` ##

-To simplify the steps required to access the conda environment in the image, you can create a `.bash` file like below on your computer and upload it to HPC `/scratch/ac8888/pytorch-example/`.
-The file should be something like [this](https://github.com/curlsloth/NYU-HPC-4-newbies/blob/main/run-pytorch-ac8888.bash).
+To simplify the steps required to access the conda environment in the image, you can create a `.bash` file like below on your computer named `run-pytorch-ac8888.bash` and upload it to HPC `/scratch/ac8888/pytorch-example/`.
+The file should look something like [this](https://github.com/curlsloth/NYU-HPC-4-newbies/blob/main/run-pytorch-ac8888.bash).

 (Remember: replace `<NetID>` with your own.)